-Through engineering, the department works to minimize hazards by ensuring the built environment complies with local and state regulations to confine fires, reduce losses, ensure proper exiting and provide early warning for occupants.
-The department reviewed over 1,400 sets of fire and life safety system plans and performed approximately 3,000 inspections or tests on those life safety systems.
-The department estimates it will continue to see the high number of plan submittals in upcoming years.
+Through engineering, the MFD works to minimize hazards by ensuring the built environment complies with local and state regulations to confine fires, reduce losses, ensure proper exiting, and provide early warning for occupants.
+The Department reviews over 1,100 sets of fire and life safety system plans annually, most of which require multiple site visits and inspections to get final approval.
+This attention to detail allows for safer buildings for occupants and firefighters.